joaduo/xpathwebdriver/README.md

 ...
 ```

 may keep hanging around.
-You may want to kill them
+You may want to kill them (on linux) with:

 ```
 # check the wanted process is alive